ujjawala1501/Data-Structure-and-Algo/README.md

 # Data-Structure-and-Algo
-Notes for Data structure and algo
+Notes for Data structure and algoithms